November 21, 2019

 Kristian Stratton – CHAIR

-WA State Manager, Australian Industry Group (AIG)
+WA State Manager, Australian Industry Group (Ai Group)

 Kristian has worked closely with staff responsible for developing education and training policy, and on a range of initiatives around Science, Technology, Engineering and Mathematics (STEM) and workforce planning.
 Kristian also serves as a member of the Manufacturing and Engineering IRC.